michaelszymczak/jcstress-bootstrap/docs/StreamModifications/Explanation.md

 ### Problem

-One thread A process a stream that originates from a collection, let's say an ArrayList.
+One thread A processes a stream that originates from some collection (let's say an ArrayList).
-What happens when another thread B modifies the collection when the stream is being processed by another thread?
+What happens when another thread B modifies the collection when the stream is being processed by the thread A?
-Does the thread B see the changes made by thread A, or maybe ignore them?
+Does the thread B see the changes made by thread A, or maybe it ignores them?

 ### Test